 The COI Appeals Committee is responsible for reviewing appeals from individuals who disagree with the CIRC’s determination and/or management plan for addressing an individual’s financial conflict of interest.

 Organizational Structure of the Appeals Committee

 The VCR will coordinate the appointment of the Committee, with the approval of the chancellor.
-For more information regarding the Appeals Committee, please contact the Research Ethics and Compliance Office.
+For more information regarding the Appeals Committee, please contact the Office of Research Integrity & Ethics (ORIE).